kagenti/mcp-gateway/docs/design/backend-mcp-management.md

 The MCP Gateway uses a two-phase registration process:

 1. **Controller Phase**: The MCP Controller watches for MCPServer resources, discovers server endpoints from HTTPRoutes, and writes aggregated configuration to ConfigMaps
-2. **Broker Phase**: The MCP Broker reads configuration changes and manages each upstream MCP server through an `MCPManager` that handles the full lifecycle of the connection
+2. **Broker Phase**: The MCP Broker reads configuration changes and manages each upstream MCP server through an `MCPManager` struct that handles the full lifecycle of the connection

 Each upstream MCP server is managed by a dedicated `MCPManager` instance that runs as a background routine, handling:
 - Initial connection and discovery